Sales Of Tablet Computers Forecasted 134 Million In 2022

 Small tablet computers also have the potential to reduce your media footprint, depending on how you use them.

 Other forms of media have their own footprints which a tablet computer can potentially help to reduce.
 This might be by avoiding the production of newspapers and books, or by reducing the time you spend watching TV, playing a games console or using a desktop computer.
 Each of which use considerably more electricity.
+This is ironically even true for eco-friendly books which are written to spread knowledge of reducing waste and increasing sustainability.

 The opposite argument could also be made.
 That tablets don’t really replace anything in particular, and that they simply add to the pile of gadgets and stuff that continues to grow.
 This is exemplified by people using tablets whilst watching TV.